 The delivery crew hauled the box up four flight of stairs.

-Only after the delivery crew, left did we pull the entire box off and discovered two two broken sinks and a crushed side on the vanity.
+Only after the delivery crew left, did we pull the entire box off and discovered two broken sinks and the vanity was crushed on one end. #alwaysunpackbeforetruckleaves

 No problem, Wayfair had a concierge service to manage returns and corrections.
 We waited an additional three weeks for the replacement vanity.

 No big deal, right?
 We had other functioning bathrooms.

 The only hassle was we now had a 72″ vanity in this space.

 A few weeks later, we cheered when the Wayfair delivery truck pulled up to the house.

 This time, the first thing we did was to check the contents of the box before the crew left.

 The sinks were a no-show.
 Again, no problem.
 I made a quick call and Wayfair overnighted the sinks.